mytabworks/mytabworks-react-select/README.md

 # mytabworks-react-select
 This repository was build from the ground up. it is as expected to be a light-weight and fast because of the optimization.
 It is a powerful yet light-weight dependency that can benefit both dev and user at it's fullest.
-To make it optimize, user can search in the option without updating every entry. unless it is done in entry It support Enter to select and Backspace to remove multiple selected option
+To make it optimize, user can search in the option without updating every entry. unless it is done in entry.<br/>
+It support Enter to select and Backspace to remove multiple selected option

 # installation